 Microvolunteering is a growing trend in the world of volunteering, offering small and easy-to-complete opportunities that require little time, planning, or resources.
 These volunteer opportunities are designed to fit into the nooks and crannies of our busy lives, making it possible for anyone to get involved in charitable causes, regardless of their schedule.

 Microvolunteering opportunities come in all shapes and sizes.
 Some examples include participating in online surveys, signing petitions, writing letters to elected officials, or even just spreading awareness on social media.
 These bite-sized actions may seem small, but they can make a big impact when done collectively.

 Microvolunteering Day is April 15th

-Microvolunteering Day is observed every year on April 15th and promotes awareness of the concept and how it can enable worthy causes and individuals to better the world via bite-sized actions.
+In fact, microvolunteering has become so popular that it now has its own designated day.
+Microvolunteering Day is celebrated every year on April 15th, raising awareness of the concept and how it can enable worthy causes and individuals to better the world via bite-sized actions.

 - Signing a petition.

 - Preparing a video.